MystenLabs/sui/doc/src/learn/sui-glossary.md

 An *accumulator* makes sure the transaction is received by a quorum of validators, collects a quorum of votes, submits the certificate to the validators, and replies to the client.
 The accumulator enables transactions to be certified.
 Sui offers a Gateway service that can assume the role of accumulator and collect votes on transactions from validators in Sui, saving end-users bandwidth.

-### Validator

-A validator in Sui plays a passive role analogous to the more active role of validators and minors in other blockchains.
-In Sui, validators do not continuously participate in the consensus protocol but are called into action only when receiving a transaction or certificate.

-For more information, see [Validators vs validators/miners](sui-compared#validators-vs-validatorsminers).

 ### Causal order

 [Causal order](https://www.scattered-thoughts.net/writing/causal-ordering/) is a representation of the relationship between transactions